peer-open-source/xara-docs/source/user/manual/analysis/integrator/ArcLength.rst

       .. py:function:: model.integrator("ArcLength", s, alpha, det=False, exp=0.0, iterScale=1.0)

-         :param s: the arc-Length
+         :param float s: the initial arc-Length
-         :type s: float
-         :param alpha:  a scaling factor on the reference loads.
+         :param float alpha:  a scaling factor on the reference loads.
-         :type alpha: float
-         :param det: |bool|, use the determinant to choose incrementation sign.
+         :param bool det:  if True, use the determinant to choose incrementation sign [1]_.
-         :param exp: |float|
+         :param float exp: exponent parameter from [1]_
          :param iterScale: |float|, a scaling factor on the arc-length incrementation.

    .. tab::Tcl